 A healthy pinch of black pepper adds a bit more spice to these Chocolate Gingerbread Cupcakes that you would expect.
 And it is exactly right.
 I love these cupcakes.
 With a a generous smear of Cinnamon buttercream, they smell just like the holidays!

 Unintentionally I have found myself obsessing about gingerbread lately.
 I have made several different recipes, cookies, bars and even a couple of different smoothies.
-(This is my favourite smoothie by the way, although I do mine without the graham crackers.)
-I think it’s the molasses.
+It might be the combination of spices that we usually find in gingerbread.
+It might be the molasses.

-When I was younger I really did not care for ginger bread.
-I’m not sure if was because gingerbread was usually dry and hard-as-a-rock gingerbreadman cookies? or because I just did not care for the spice.
+When I was younger I really did not care for gingerbread.
+I’m not sure if was because gingerbread was usually dry and hard-as-a-rock gingerbread men cookies or because I just did not care for the spice.

 The first of share-worthy recipes is this Chocolate Ginger Bread cupcake from The Essential Best Foods Cookbook by Dana Jacobi.
 I love this book.
-In it we only cook with healthful ingredients – and incidentally, chocolate is a healthy ingredient!
+In this book we only cook with healthful ingredients – and incidentally, chocolate is a healthy ingredient!

-The reason I love this ginger bread is the black pepper.
+I'm convinced the reason I love this gingerbread is the black pepper.
 The black pepper completely kicks up the “spice” factor and makes you go “huh! – that is kinda spicy.”
 But you would never suspect there was black pepper in there.
 Just a subtle hint of savoury in the background – you might just think it was extra nutmeg or something.

 - 1 tsp. ground ginger